 The best way to fix the plaster is to preserve the existing plaster around the crack rather than tearing it out.
-The Spruce recommends scoring the crack open, spreading on a thin layer of joint compound, cover the wet crack with tape, feather the compound a few inches past the tape, and let it dry.
+The Spruce recommends scoring the crack open, spreading on a thin layer of joint compound, covering the wet crack with tape, feathering the compound a few inches past the tape, and letting it dry.
 Next, you sand, feather again, and repeat.

 It’s a timely process but will leave the plaster looking as good as new when it’s finished.

 Injection Foam Installation for Paneling

 Paneling can be a less sturdy wall material to work with.

 Wood paneling will bow or buckle due to humidity levels changing, a house settling, or if the nails come loose.
 This all lends itself to paneling being a fickle thing to work with, but here’s how a good contractor will do it.

 The installation here is a little different.
 The process is the same, but the technique is changed.
 Instead of letting the pressure build-up in the cavity, a good injection foam installer will be much gentler to avoid any stops in the wall cavity pushing the injection foam hose out.

 Depending on the degree the panel bows out, there is the possibility it can be tacked back on with nails.
 In most cases though, drywall screws can be used to secure the paneling back to the wall.
 In extreme cases, a section of paneling may need to be replaced.

 While the installation process is the same for homes with paneling, it is done with a much more delicate technique.

 Whether your home has plaster, wood paneling, or drywall you now know the installation process isn’t really all that different.